 Those looking to start a business have no way to show traditional banks or other financial institutions that their business can ever turn a profit.
 It’s even worse when a small business owner has bad personal credit.

 How can potential business owners fund small businesses if they can’t prove to a lender that they’ll pay the loan back?

 The Small Business Administration offers guarantees for loans through a traditional financial institution.
 Their mission is to make funding more accessible to small business owners.
 The problem is, due to the government backing, even though the requirements for credit and revenue may be more flexible, the process is actually harder.

 The SBA Loan Application Process Is not Walk in the Park

 There is a lot more that goes into getting small business finance from the Small Business Administration than many realize.
 There is more paperwork and red tape.
 That said, the government guarantee does allow local banks to be more flexible with credit score requirements.
 The score will still need to be good, just not as good as with a traditional loan.
 Here are a couple of the most common funding options they offer.
 They want a 680 or better score.

 7(a) Business Loans

 This option offers federally funded term loans up to $5 million.
 The funds can be used for expansion, purchasing equipment, working capital and more.

-The minimum credit score to qualify for 7(a) loans is 680.
-There is also a down payment requirement of at least 10% for the purchase of a business, commercial real estate, or equipment.
+There is a down payment requirement of at least 10% for the purchase of a business, commercial real estate, or equipment.